 Table 2 shows results from our LBE models in Equations (2) and (3).
 Both SUR and GMM models suggest that the effect of export performance on subsequent innovation performance is positive and significant for both NTM and NTF innovations, but the effect is larger for NTF innovation performance.
 The first two columns of Table 2 show the results from the SUR models.
-Here, a 10% increase in export performance is associated with an increase of 0.3% (0.47%) in NTM (NTF) innovation performance.
-The GMM model (columns 3 and 4 of Table 2) shows that a 10% increase in export performance increases NTM (NTF) innovation performance by 0.4% (0.56%).
-It is interesting to note here that, unlike the LTE models, the magnitude and significance of the effects of exporting on innovation are similar in both the

-SUR and GMM models.
-This reflects the fact that innovation performance is much less persistent than export performance in our models, with the GMM models showing that a 10% increase in NTM (NTF) innovation performance increases subsequent NTM (NTF) innovation performance by 2.5% (1.6%).
+Here, a 1% increase in export performance is associated with an increase of 0.03% (0.05%) in NTM (NTF) innovation performance; a one SD increase in export performance is associated with a 0.05 (0.06) SD increase in NTM (NTF) innovation performance.
+The GMM model (columns 3 and 4 of Table 2) shows that a 1% increase in export performance increases NTM (NTF) innovation performance by 0.04% (0.06%).
+A one SD increase in export performance increases NTM (NTF) innovation performance by 0.09 (0.07) SD.
+It is interesting to note here that, unlike the LTE models, the magnitude and significance of the effects of exporting on innovation are similar in both the SUR and GMM models.
+This reflects the fact that innovation performance is much less persistent than export performance in our models, with the GMM models showing that a 1% increase in NTM (NTF) innovation performance increases subsequent NTM (NTF) innovation performance by 0.25% (0.16%).
 For LBE, results from both models suggest that export performance has a higher impact on NTF innovation performance than on NTM innovation performance, although the differences in the magnitudes of the effects are smaller than those from the LTE models.
-Nevertheless, this result does not support H3, which states that the positive effect of export performance on subsequent innovations, as opposed to radical inventions, is in line with the argument that exporting firms may learn the most from their foreign clients and customers, and that such learning may result in product customisation and adaptation to suit the tastes and preferences of these clients rather than new radical innovations.
+Nevertheless, this result does not support H3, which states that the positive effect of export performance on subsequent innovation performance is stronger for NTM innovations.
+That LBE leads to more incremental innovations, as opposed to radical inventions, is in line with the argument that exporting firms may learn the most from their foreign clients and customers, and that such learning may result in product customisation and adaptation to suit the tastes and preferences of these clients rather than new radical innovations.